bitbuyAT/nexpay-api-client/README.md

 # Who are we?

-This package is maintained by bitbuy.at (bitbuy GmbH), a Vienna based Bitcoin Store offering fast and cheap in-person fiat <> crypto trades.
-Feel free to visit our website for more info, if you're based in Vienna and looking to [buy Bitcoin for cash](https://bitbuy.at/buy/bitcoin/).
-You can also [sell your Bitcoin for cash](https://bitbuy.at/sell/bitcoin/) in our store.
+This package is maintained by bitbuy GmbH.
+We develop crypto and blockchain related software and operate a Vienna-based Bitcoin Store (bitcoin.wien).
+Feel free to visit our website for more info, if you're based in Vienna and looking to [buy Bitcoin for cash](https://www.bitcoin.wien/buy/bitcoin/).
+You can also [sell your Bitcoin for cash](https://www.bitcoin.wien/sell/bitcoin/) in our store.

 # License